Smardale

-Smardale is a small village and former civil parish, now in the parish of Waitby, in the Eden district, in Cumbria, England.
+Smardale is a small village and former civil parish, now in the parish of Waitby, in the Westmorland and Furness district, in Cumbria, England.
 In 1891 the parish had a population of 36.

 Geography and history

 The village of Smardale lies in hilly agricultural land at a height of around 220 m 1.75 km southeast of Crosby Garrett and 3.5 km west of Kirkby Stephen.
 To the south is Smardale fell whilst a boundary is formed to the west by Scandal Beck which flows from Smardalegill, a narrow valley to the southwest.

 The name Smaredale may derive from smere, an ancient name for clover, or from the old Norse or old English for butter/fat/grease giving either valley of butter or valley of clover.

 Chapel well, a Holy well, is found west of Scandal Beck where it once stood within Smardale church.
 There are also other signs of ancient human activity: the archaeological remains of settlements are found on Smardale fell, and around Smardalegill, pillow mounds, known locally as 'Giant's graves' which are thought by some to be for drying bracken, and not for rabbits.
 Oxenbrow wood, to the north of Smardale village is the site of a Heronry.

 Smardale was formerly a township in Kirkby-Stephen parish, from 1866 Smardale was a civil parish in its own right until it was abolished on 30 December 1894 and merged with Waitby.